tomjoht/learnapidoc/_includes/content/activities/ajax_api_request.md

        </body>
     </html>
     ```
+    {% unless page.permalink == "/workshop.html" %}

-    This code is explained in more detail in a section below.
+    This code is explained in more detail later on in the tutorial.
+    {% endunless %}

 3. Save the file as an HTML file named `weather.html`.
 4. Start **Chrome** and open the JavaScript Console.
 (To open the JavaScript Console, on Chrome on a Mac, go to **View > Developer > Javascript Console**; on Windows, click the **menu** button (vertical ellipses) and go to **More tools > Developer tools**.
 Then click the **Console** tab.)